 double balance = 35.25;

-double withdraw = 0; // Replace the 0 with larger number
+double withdraw = 0; // Replace the 0 with a larger number.

 double leftover = balance - withdraw;